 Meets on the Fourth Friday of the month during extended passing in Room 309.
 SNHS will be the prominent scientific organization that will engender a new group of young thinkers who will be the future of industry, research, and scientific exploration for America.
 We pledge to:

-Meets on Wednesday's from 2:15 - 3:15 pm in Room 307 - Science Olympiad functions much like a football or soccer team, requiring preparation, commitment, coaching and practice throughout the year.
+Meets on Friday's from 2:15 - 3:00 pm in Room 331 - Science Olympiad functions much like a football or soccer team, requiring preparation, commitment, coaching and practice throughout the year.
 The events reflect the ever-changing nature of genetics, earth science, chemistry, anatomy, physics, geology, mechanical engineering and technology.
 By combining events from all disciplines, Science Olympiad encourages a wide cross-section of students to get involved in grades 9-12.
 Emphasis is placed on active, hands-on group participation.

 The Spanish National Honor Society is an academic society that promotes the use of the Spanish language and the understanding of Spanish speaking cultures.
 Students tutor and run fundraisers for charitable endeavors.